Publication Information The main body of the Publication Information page contains all the metadata that HRAF holds for that document.

 Abstract: Brief abstract written by HRAF anthropologists who have done the subject indexing for the document

-coercive force /violence/ by a social unit possessing the socially recognized
+of the absolute coercive force /violence/ by a social unit possessing the socially

-wasa Professor of Anthropology at the University of Minnesota.
+throughout.
+Hoebel wasa Professor of Anthropology at the University of

 Document Number: HRAF's in-house numbering system derived from the processing order of documents